wenyuzhao/DefinitionTypes/README.md

 # DefinitionTypes

-My own or edited definition types for various libraries.
+Own or edited definition types for various libraries.